-Apparently, I had already seen Spacey, however briefly, in Heartburn (1986), Working Girl (1988), and Henry & June (1990), but the first time I put his face with his name was an autumn evening in 1992 in Washington D.C.’s West End Theaters.
-Capital City patrons of the arts know that those little boxes tucked under that building aren’t exactly caverns, and let me tell you, my living room-sized-room watching Glengarry Glen Ross was hardly full.
+Apparently, I had already seen Spacey, however briefly, in Heartburn (1986), Working Girl (1988), and Henry & June (1990), but the first time I put his face with his name was during an autumn evening in 1992 in Washington D.C.’s West End Theaters.
+Capital City cineastes know the sizes of those boxes, and my living room-sized-room watching Glengarry Glen Ross was hardly full.
 From the turnout, you’d never have guessed that corporate ballbusters would spend the next quarter-century showing this movie to their younger sales staff.

 After Pacino, Lemmon, Baldwin, Harris, Pryce, and Arkin, Spacey was, well, the other guy.
 It felt like his name was on the right side of the poster only because, as the seventh and final member of the cast, it would have been vaguely insulting to leave him off.
 As in the movies where I’d already seen him, or more correctly, hadn’t really seen him, Spacey blended seamlessly into the background.
 As Glengarry goes on, his “normalcy” and even his age irks, because he represents the stifling corporation against our beloved, more seasoned actors.
-The Hollywood Reporter called him “coldhearted” from “barnstorming melodrama,” but he’s more: as John in Glengarry, Spacey is every thirtysomething middle-manager you ever knew who was sick of you pretending you’re some delicate genius.
-Even amongst a murderers’ row of acting talent, Spacey was more than a poster’s token gesture; he was already making a virtue of his quotidian appearance to come off as unexpectedly ruthless.
+The Hollywood Reporter called his work “coldhearted” and from “barnstorming melodrama,” but he’s more: as John in Glengarry, Spacey is every thirtysomething middle-manager you ever knew who was sick of you pretending you’re some delicate genius.
+Even amongst a murderers’ row of acting talent, Spacey was already making a virtue of his quotidian appearance to come off as unexpectedly ruthless.

-And now that we know him, since October 2017, we have to wonder how often his “everyman” persona was used to catch people with their guard down – off screen.
+And now that we know him, here in late 2017, we wonder how often his “everyman” persona was used to catch people with their guard down – off screen.

 My only other pre-1995 Spacey sighting was at the California Theater in Berkeley in March 1994 for a film called The Ref, kind of a 90s-flavored Dog Day Afternoon meets Who’s Afraid of Virginia Woolf?, where thief on the run Denis Leary holds guns to the heads of a married couple that already want each other’s heads.
 Also, it’s Christmas Eve.
 Spacey plays the put-upon resentful man so well you almost forget it’s a performance; unlike Michael Douglas in the previous March’s Falling Down or Richard Burton in Woolf, Spacey (with less of a star persona) simply seems to be that emasculated mascu-lash-out.
 The film isn’t perfect, and Spacey is somewhat overshadowed by both Leary and Judy Davis as his wife, but that only serves to underline his persona up to this point: the establishment normcore jerk who can’t wait to prove that you don’t know better than him.

-Watching that clip here in 2017, I’m sensing some unfake-able hostility toward young people here.
-I wonder how that played out when the cameras stopped.
+Watching that clip here in 2017, I’m sensing some unfake-able hostility toward young people here, and wondering how that played out when the cameras stopped.

 Anyway “persona” is an over-statement, because up to that point nobody really knew Spacey.
 If he’d died in 1994, he might not have merited an obituary in Entertainment Weekly.
 It was 1995 that became his annus mirabilis.